PaulSayantan/TermTube/README.md

 ```
 docker run -it --device /dev/snd:/dev/snd termtube:latest
 ```

+## Codebase Map
+A feature map to visualize the code-base of the current project.
+Click [here](https://app.codesee.io/maps/9033a700-1d0c-11ec-a981-5f80e2c33b31)

 ## Show your support

 Give a ⭐ if you liked this project !!